-Write a brief bio (a paragraph of less, bullet points are fine) to be shared with Seniors that includes your professional experience/areas of expertise by mid-October.
+Write a brief bio (a paragraph or less, bullet points are fine) to be shared with Seniors that includes your professional experience/areas of expertise.

 Understand that seniors will sign up to meet with you to talk about their interests and possible senior project ideas.
 You may be working with 1-6 students, depending on student interest in your area(s) of expertise.
 There is also a chance that no seniors will sign up to meet with you.
 There are other ways for you to be involved in Senior Projects and we still very much appreciate your willingness to volunteer as a Connector

-Meet with a group seniors on December 14th from 11:20 AM-12:30 PM (specific locations on campus TBD) to brainstorm Senior Project ideas with students, connect students to opportunities, discuss professional communication etiquette and strategies for getting responses from possible mentors
+Join a meeting to brainstorm Senior Project ideas with students, connect students to opportunities, discuss professional communication etiquette and strategies for getting responses from possible mentors

 Offer up email introductions to students when appropriate